thekelvini/Customer-Analysis-for-Bliss-Shopping-Mall./README.md

 - Generated revenue: $150,207,136.02
 From this chart, it’s clear that females generated significantly more revenue than males.
 This information can be crucial for understanding the customer base and can help in making data-driven decisions for future business strategies.

-From the dashboard above the number of customers in four different age groups: Elders, Seniors, Young Adults, and Adults.
-Here’s a breakdown of the data:
+From the dashboard above the number of customers in four different age groups: Elders, Seniors, Young Adults, and Adults  is as follows;
 - Elders: 53,275 customers (tall blue bar)
 - Seniors: 15,488 customers (shorter green bar)
 - Young Adults: 15,359 customers (shorter dark blue bar)